GameFAQs: Moderators

 The message boards are managed by the site's administrators and moderators.
 Initially, Veasey was the only administrator and therefore had full control over the boards; however, more administrators have since been appointed.
-Tyner, who uses the username "SBAllen" (formerly "Sailor Bacon"), is the administrator on the boards.
+Tyner, who uses the username "SBAllen" (formerly "Sailor Bacon"), was the main administrator on the boards until 2023.
 On May 7, 2012, Tyner announced long-time moderator Devin Morgan had been hired as another administrator; his primary role was to work on the code of the site.
 On September 5, 2014, Tyner also announced that long time user Stephanie Barnes (under the username Krystal109) had been hired as the site's Community Manager, which included duties such as running the site's contests and the Facebook/Twitter feeds.
 As of July 2015, Barnes was no longer part of the team.

+Allen "SBAllen" Tyner stepped down from his lead admin position in October 18, 2023.
+The site is currently run by Community Manager "DToast", who is the lead board admin, and Contributor Lead "ZoopSoul", who moderates data and guide submissions.

 GameFAQs' moderators are volunteer users selected by the administrator and are responsible for keeping order within the message board community.
 Because of the size of the boards, the moderators do not patrol every board and topic.
 Instead, messages that break the site's Terms of Service can be "marked" by regular users, which brings them to the attention of the moderators.

-Contests

-User poll contests

-Since 2002, GameFAQs has hosted annual (or semiannual) tournament contests consisting of daily polls in which visitors to the site choose between competing characters, games, or series, with the character contests being known as "Character Battles."
-Registered users can submit prediction brackets, and prizes are awarded to those who score the highest.
-The contest polls are shown in place of or in addition to the regular Poll of the Day and have always been accompanied by an image depicting the entrants in the match.
-The entrants of the Character Battles change from year to year, with some characters being added and some being removed.
-In some years, previous winners were removed from the main bracket and competed in a separate contest (i.e., "Tournament of Champions" and "Battle Royale").

-The annual Character Battle has been the subject of two webcomics—Penny Arcade featured the Character Battle in their comic on August 23, 2002, and Creative Uncut's Inside the Gamers Studio strip mentioned the Character Battle in their ninth comic.

-10 Best Games Ever

-During the 10-Year Anniversary Contest in 2005, GameFAQs users voted on the 10 best games of all time (and tried to predict what the top 10 would be).
-Final Fantasy VII was selected as the best game ever, followed by The Legend of Zelda: Ocarina of Time, Chrono Trigger, The Legend of Zelda: A Link to the Past, Super Mario Bros.
-3, Super Smash Bros.
-Melee, GoldenEye 007, Metal Gear Solid, Halo: Combat Evolved, and Final Fantasy III/VI.